-What is memory care really like?
-One of the fears that many families face when thinking about memory care is the unknown.
-It’s hard to imagine day-to-day life in memory care if you’ve never seen it.
+What is dementia care really like?
+One of the fears that many families face when thinking about dementia care is the unknown.
+It’s hard to imagine day-to-day life in dementia care if you’ve never seen it.
 And what you do imagine may be based on professional practices or ideas that are out-of-date and no longer used.

 As you likely know, dementia is not caused by a single condition.
 Rather, it is a group of conditions that share certain traits, such as cognitive decline and memory loss.
 While there are many types of dementia, all of them are typically progressive.
 This means they get more severe over time.
 Dementia is grouped roughly into three stages of progress: early, intermediate, and advanced.

-Because the causes, symptoms, and progress of dementia vary, there is no one-size-fits-all approach to memory care.
-Instead, modern memory care residences feature differentiated and personalized programs.
+Because the causes, symptoms, and progress of dementia vary, there is no one-size-fits-all approach to dementia care.
+Instead, modern dementia care residences feature differentiated and personalized programs.

-Because not every resident will get the same benefit from every therapy available, this assessment process is a key first step to successful memory care.
+Because not every resident will get the same benefit from every therapy available, this assessment process is a key first step to successful dementia care.

 Daily Enrichment and Activities

 Research has shown that regular mental, social, and physical activity can help slow the progression of cognitive decline related to dementia.
 These activities also improve mood, reduce the risk of falls, and in some cases even improve memory.
 Therapeutic dementia care includes a daily menu of these research-based therapies, targeted and tailored to both the stage and interests of the individual.

 One category of therapy shown to improve concentration, communication, and cognitive function involves sensory stimulation.
 This means activities that stimulate one or more of the five senses in targeted ways, such as light therapy, art therapy, aromatherapeutic massage, and pet therapy.
 One of the most effective sensory therapies is music therapy.